better-internet/radworks-docs/docs/using-radicle/track-review-merge.md

 title: Track, review, and merge contributions
 ---

-As a maintainer of a project, which means you're almost certainly a [delegate](understanding-radicle/glossary.md#delegate) you can review and merge changes from any contributor back into the canonical branch (typically `main` or `master`) of the project.
+As a maintainer of a project, which typically means you're also a [delegate](understanding-radicle/glossary.md#delegate), you can review and merge changes from any contributor back into the canonical branch (typically `main` or `master`) of the project.

-This is where Radicle's workflow for collaboration diverges most from what you might be familiar with from centralized platforms like GitHub or GitLab.
+This is where Radicle's current workflow for collaboration diverges most from centralized forgets like GitHub or GitLab.
 Currently, Radicle doesn't have any built-in pull request/patch support, which means the exact process you use for reviewing and discussing changes with collaborators is up to you.

 ## Track contributions

+To review and merge any code, you first need to find any additional versions of your project subject on a Radicle seed node. `rad track` shows you

 ```
 $ rad track --seed willow.radicle.garden